VirginiaWu11/fireship-nextjs-learning/notes.md

 5. SSG public/ford,lambo,tesla json files added to simulate fetching data from a database/api

 6. SSR - Server side rendering - generate each page at request time - the content is generated on a server when requested by the user. ideal when data changes constantly, ensures the user will get the latest and greated data from the data source.

    - Drawbacks - slower, and less efficiaent because you need to have a server in place to respond to those requests as opposed to caching everything on a global cdn. e.g. ebay auction listings changing all the time.
    - easy to implement in Next.
 The only difference is the name of the function.
 SSG is getStaticProps and SSR is getServerSideProps;
      does the same thing, but does it on every request instead of at build time.
 No longer need getStaticPaths

+7. The real beauty of Next is that we can apply both of these paradigms wherever we want in the application; we're not limited to one or the other